 The Embroiderers Guild, Victoria

-Embroidery House, Malvern - Head Office and home to our main Gallery, Library & Collection
+Embroidery House, Malvern - Head Office of The Embroiderers Guild, Victoria, and home to our main Gallery, Classrooms, Library & Collections.

 We have three wonderful collections of historical and contemporary embroideries and accessories at Embroidery House.
 Each collection is stored in archival conditions at Embroidery House.
 Every month some pieces are displayed in the entrance hall or in the Gallery cabinets.